Who We Are

 We profess to live a faith that seeks equity for all people regardless of race or sex or nation of origin or economic status or sexual orientation or gender identification…Click HERE for the full statement.

-We believe PCLT is called to be a progressive voice for Christian engagement in the Lake Travis community.
+The Presbyterian Church of Lake Travis (PCLT) is called to be a Christian voice for justice, equity, diversity, and inclusion in the Lake Travis community.

-Key to this vision is our understanding that God’s voice calls us to lift up our voices, both as individual witnesses and as a congregation, to share what God is doing in our world and through us.
-In this statement, progressive is not a political term; it indicates a future-forward orientation, noting that God is doing new things, still creating, and we participate in God’s new creation when we focus on justice, equity, and peacemaking.
-A third emphasis acknowledges that God calls us to engage our community in ways that specifically share our Christian commitments and values of inclusion, hospitality, welcome, and compassion for the most vulnerable and those whose voices have been long silenced.
+God’s voice calls us to lift up our voices, both as individual witnesses and as a congregation, to share what God is doing in our world and through us.
+God calls us to engage our community in ways that specifically share our Christian commitments and values of inclusion, hospitality, welcome, and compassion for the most vulnerable and those whose voices have been long silenced.

 Six unique attributes guide our life together and draw us toward the vision of who we are called to become and who we hope to be at our most faithful: